-At January 31, 2025, with other variables unchanged a +/- 10% change in exchange rates would change comprehensive income/loss by \$67,200 (April 30, 2024 - \$50).
+As at April 30, 2025, a 10% change in the foreign exchange rate would result in an impact of approximately \$74,500 (April 30, 2024 - \$50) to the Company's loss and comprehensive loss.

 Equity market risk

 The Company is exposed to equity price risk arising from its marketable securities, which are classified as fair value through profit (loss).
 The Company plans to sell its marketable securities as market conditions permit, or as is required to finance the Company's operations from time-to-time.